OVER ONE THIRD OF THE WORLDS POPULATION….

 LIVES OR WORKS IN BUILDINGS CONSTRUCTED OF EARTH.

 Established in 1994, EARTHA was formed with the aim of fostering the cause of clay building in East Anglia.
 Within the region, there are thousands of examples of clay built structures, whether that of domestic dwellings or civic buildings.
+These heritage buildings are mostly examples of the Wattle and Daub technique, and Clay Lump.

 An example of wattle and daub.
 Replacing the split hazel (wattle), and using clay render (daub) to patch in.
 The old daub can be recycled and re-used.